 Authority Granted by IRS POA

 An IRS Power of Attorney enables a representative to communicate directly with the IRS on behalf of the taxpayer.
 Form 2848 outlines the specific tax periods and types of tax issues the representative can address.
-Only authorized individuals like attorneys, CPAs, or enrolled agents can serve in this capacity.
-Such authority reduces taxpayer burden by eliminating the need for direct involvement in complex tax negotiations and discussions.
+Only authorized individuals, such as attorneys, CPAs, or enrolled agents, can serve in this capacity.
+Such authority reduces the taxpayer’s burden by eliminating the need for direct involvement in complex tax negotiations and discussions.

 Key Responsibilities of a Tax Representative